 Not many emcees can boast a musical catalog and resume as illustrious as O.C. and Apathy.
 For over twenty years between the two artists, the respective Brooklyn, New York and Willimantic, Connecticut based emcees have released nineteen studio albums, nine compilation albums and plethora of features over the years that includes a roster showcasing the likes of DJ Premier, Pete Rock, Statik Selektah, Jay-Z, Big L, Jedi Mind Tricks, Fort Minor, Army of the Pharaohs and dozens of other mainstays and respected artists in the genre.
 When one looks back at each artist’s catalog and incredible work ethics, it comes as no surprise that the respective Diggin’ In The Crates and Army of the Pharaohs alumni have finally teamed up and joined forces in their very first joint album together Perestroika.

 As expected the lion’s share of Perestroika’s production is handled by Apathy himself, where Ap’s eclectic use of unusual, unconventional and left-field samples is on full display, along with several contributions from both MoSS and Illinformed.
 Sonically Perestroika largely continues in a similar vein of where Handshakes With Snakes left off, albeit a bit more reserved and menacing in both its progression and production.
-O.C. finds himself comfortably at home, effortlessly rapping over Apathy’s signature production which harkens back the sample heavy Boom Bap style production of Hip-Hop’s golden era where O.C. first cut his teeth and honed his skills as an young emerging emcee in the New York Hip-Hop scene of the early 90’s.
-Not to be outdone over his own work, Apathy proves himself more than capable of holding his own weight along side his elder partner in rhyme; with each exchanging a barrage of complex syllables and rhymes in a unrelenting lyrical blizzard that’s just as cold as the two emcees delivery and mic presence on the album.
-Apathy also cleverly makes genius use of dialogue from old stock soviet era PSA’s, news broadcasts & vocal samples form Cold War era 80’s films such as First Blood and Red Dawn in Perestroika peppered throughout the album’s run time which sets a dusty, stone cold tone to match its aged soviet era moniker.
+O.C. finds himself comfortably at home, effortlessly rapping over Apathy’s signature production which harkens back the sample-heavy Boom Bap style production of Hip-Hop’s golden era where O.C. first cut his teeth and honed his skills as a young emerging emcee in the New York Hip-Hop scene of the early ’90s.
+Not to be outdone over his own work, Apathy proves himself more than capable of holding his own weight alongside his elder partner in rhyme; with each exchanging a barrage of complex syllables and rhymes in an unrelenting lyrical blizzard that’s just as cold as the two emcees delivery and mic presence on the album.
+Apathy also cleverly makes genius use of dialogue from old stock soviet era PSA’s, news broadcasts & vocal samples form Cold War-era 80’s films such as First Blood and Red Dawn in Perestroika peppered throughout the album’s run time which sets a dusty, stone-cold tone to match its aged soviet era moniker.
 Expertly applied in the track ‘Covey Leader To Raven’, along the backdrop of an old eerie sample flipped to perfection.
-Perhaps most notably as previously mentioned, is the album’s frequent use of war time and soviet paramilitary references and imagery conjured in the albums lyrics are eerily similar and bare a strikingly resemblance to those in the past, displaying parallels to those heard on album’s such as Silent Weapons For Quiet Wars from the since disbanded Wu-Tang Clan affiliate group Killarmy heard periodically throughout the albums duration.
+Perhaps most notably as previously mentioned, is the album’s frequent use of wartime and soviet paramilitary references and imagery conjured in the albums lyrics are eerily similar and bare a striking resemblance to those in the past, displaying parallels to those heard on album’s such as Silent Weapons For Quiet Wars from the since disbanded Wu-Tang Clan affiliate group Killarmy heard periodically throughout the album’s duration.

-Guest features on Perestroika are smartly kept sparse, with select features from long time collaborators Slaine, Kappa Gamma, Marvalyss, Celph Titled and Jus Cuz appearing on only four of the album’s twelve tracks along with cuts supplied by Apathy’s long time DJ, Chum Zilla.
-Highlights from Perestroika include, ‘Tomorrow Is Gone’, ‘Soviet Official’, ‘Covey Leader To Raven’, ‘Gorbachev’,’Perestroika’ and ‘Globetrotters’. ’Gorbachev’ is a rousing banger supplied with pounding drums and regal horns where both emcees go toe-to-toe in an exchange of verbal warfare, trading bars laced with war time militaristic imagery closed out by cuts expertly executed by Chum zilla.
+Guest features on Perestroika are smartly kept sparse, with select features from long-time collaborators Slaine, Kappa Gamma, Marvalyss, Celph Titled and Jus Cuz appearing on only four of the album’s twelve tracks along with cuts supplied by Apathy’s long time DJ, Chum Zilla.
+Highlights from Perestroika include, ‘Tomorrow Is Gone’, ‘Soviet Official’, ‘Covey Leader To Raven’, ‘Gorbachev’,’Perestroika’ and ‘Globetrotters’. ’Gorbachev’ is a rousing banger supplied with pounding drums and regal horns where both emcees go toe-to-toe in an exchange of verbal warfare, trading bars laced with wartime militaristic imagery closed out by cuts expertly executed by Chumzilla.
 While ‘Tomorrow Is Gone’ featuring the likes of past collaborators Slaine and Kappa Gamma which has the three emcees reminiscing and detailing the lifestyle and culture of their own respective East coast hometowns, recalling their own personal experiences making it one of the most detailed and vivid, as well as catchy tunes due to Kappa Gamma’s hook featured on Perestroika.
-‘Globetrotters’, featuring Jus Cuz on the hook serves as the perfect closer for Perestroika featuring the two travel weary emcees after years of touring detailing the struggles, hardships, frustrations and rewards of tour life on the road as independent Hip-Hop artists.
+‘Globetrotters’, featuring Jus Cuz on the hook serves as the perfect closer for Perestroika featuring the two travel-weary emcees after years of touring detailing the struggles, hardships, frustrations, and rewards of tour life on the road as independent Hip-Hop artists.
 However, one of the record’s standout tracks is the album’s title track, which makes brilliant use of classical piano and string samples.
-Apathy and O.C. speak their piece on what they see as wrong in the world, taking a microscope and fine tooth comb to both society and human culture.
-O.C. tackles seemingly timeless subject matter of government corruption, war, police brutality and media bias; while here Apathy dives into others giving his hot take on environmental bio-terrorism, the food industry and society’s creeping over-reliance on technology.
+Apathy and O.C. speak their piece on what they see as wrong in the world, taking a microscope and fine-tooth comb to both society and human culture.
+O.C. tackles seemingly a timeless subject matter of government corruption, war, police brutality, and media bias; while here Apathy dives into others giving his hot take on environmental bio-terrorism, the food industry and society’s creeping over-reliance on technology.
 Both emcees urge listeners to critically think in order to understand what is truly at stake and how bad our world can and will get if genuine change is not eventually implemented.

-NOTE: A instrumental and acapella version of Perestroika is available now as a digital download exclusively through the Demigodz store .
+NOTE: An instrumental and acapella version of Perestroika is available now as a digital download exclusively through the Demigodz store.

 Full Album Track Listing & Credits: